- How Safe is Eating Broccoli in Pregnancy?

 When it comes to mentioning a healthy and extremely nutritious green vegetable, broccoli pretty much takes the cake.
-It has been termed as a super food by many, because of the tons of nutrients it contains and the loads of benefits it brings.
-But not everything that is good for you can automatically be good for the pregnant version of you.
-Which is why it is important to know whether you can have broccoli while you’re pregnant.
+It has been termed as a superfood by many because of the tons of nutrients it contains and the loads of benefits it brings.
+But not everything that is good for you can automatically be good during pregnancy as well.
+Hence, it is important to know whether you can have broccoli while you’re pregnant.

 How Safe is Eating Broccoli in Pregnancy?